ceejbot/tomato/README.md

 "command-line-utilities"
 ```

-## implementation notes
+## TODO

-TODO
+Remaining work:

-- all commands work with the easy case; need testing with the array cases
+- all commands work with the easy case; tables are kinda unimplemented
 - need to fill out the tests
 	- datetimes
-	- bools
+	- tables
-- raw output vs quoted (does anybody ever need quoted?)
+	- arrays of tables
 - good error output
 - tty?
 - sweat the help text